 If a person should relapse and attempt to pick up where he or she left off in terms of dosage level, the brain can no longer tolerate this amount.
 These conditions carry the greatest risk for codeine OD.

-If you’re concerned that you or someone you know may be at risk of codeine overdose and don’t know where to turn, call our helpline at 800-774-6145 to speak with one of our addiction counselors.
+If you’re concerned that you or someone you know may be at risk of codeine overdose and don’t know where to turn, call our helpline at 800-774-6145 (Who Answers?) to speak with one of our addiction counselors.